Happy Gay Travel

 Linger over coffee at a sidewalk cafe.
 Browse in the galleries.
 Hikers will enjoy The Center of New Zealand Walk, which departs right from town with spectacular views of the bay.
 Or simply head for Nelson's long stretch of sandy beach, Tahunanui.
 There's nothing like a dose of sunlight to get over jet lag.

 New Zealand adventure gay group tourWho will be there?
-With our emphasis on active vacations and the outdoors, HE Travel trips draw people who are energetic and outgoing, who enjoy interacting with life and with each other.
-The majority of people on a typical trip are traveling alone but there are usually several couples as well.
+With our emphasis on active vacations and the outdoors, our trips draw people who are energetic and outgoing, who enjoy interacting with life and with each other.
+Most people on a typical trip are traveling alone but there are usually several couples as well.
 A majority of the group will most likely fall in the 30-to-55 age range but there will almost certainly be some who are older and quite possibly a few in their twenties.

 Day 2 - Biking through Vineyards and Orchards of the Motueka Valley